fhumbertodf/dicionario/Textos4.md

 backgrounds live inharmony in Canada.
 Thatis why I like Canada.
 In Canada, we celebrate our differences.*

-## 65: Music.
+## 89 Food.

->*Article #89 Food
-What kinds of food do you like to eat?
+>*What kinds of food do you like to eat?
 I am lucky, because in Canada there are many foods to choose from.
 I like to eat hot dogs, hamburgers, and steak.
 These are all meat products.
 I also like cheese, ice cream and yogurt.
 These are all dairy products.
 I like vegetables.
 My favorite vegetables are broccoli, cabbage, carrots and peas.
 I eat a lot of fruit.
 I eat whichever fruit is in